enear/enear.github.com/_posts/2018-12-04-imposing-invariants-in-scala.md

 On this approach we delegate to the users of case class Reservation the responsibility of never trying to instantiate a value that does not conform to the rules.
 If they do breach the rule, the code compiles but throws an exception at run time.

-While this is the least adequate of the solutions, we can the peace of mind that, if it does blow up, it will do so on instantiation of the object.
+While this is the least adequate of the solutions, we can have the peace of mind that, if it does blow up, it will do so on instantiation of the object.
 Meaning that some other block of code further down can expect the invariant to be respected and avoid dealing with the inconsistent cases (since if the block of code is being executed, the previous instantiation succeed).
-We have centralized the point of failure to the instantiation of an object.
+We have centralized the point of failure to the instantiation of the object.

 Notice lastly that extending Reservation does not bypass the constructor, so that the <strong>require(condition)</strong> will always be executed.